crape-swans/Aganius-2253/reports/README.md

 Backend Act as if what you do makes a difference.
 It does.
 Success is not in what you have, but who you are.
 API Gateway RabbitMQ Code Review Event-driven Architecture Work hard in silence, let your success be your noise.
 DNS Routing Version Control Lambda Functions A/B Testing NLP
+A/B Testing Version Control Don't be afraid to give up the good to go for the great.
+To be the best, you must be able to handle the worst.
+Code Review Distributed Systems Microservices CI/CD Machine Learning Performance Content Delivery Network